Approved: March 24, 2017

 In addition to the responsibilities outlined in 4.1.1:

-a) the supervising member must co-sign all psychological reports and formal correspondence related to psychological services provided by non-member supervisees;
+a) Supervising members must co-sign all psychological reports and formal correspondence related to psychological services provided by their non-member supervisees;

-b) the supervising member must have a direct supervisory relationship with the supervisee who is the service provider, unless the psychological service is provided in the context of an organized program where supervisors are accountable for the services by legislation; and
+b) Supervising members must have a direct supervisory relationship with their supervisee who is the service provider, unless the psychological service is provided in the context of an organized program where supervisors are accountable for the services by legislation; and

-c) the supervising member may not permit a supervisee to assign services to, or to supervise another service provider, unless the supervisee is in the process of satisfying the requirements to become a member of the College.
+c) Supervising members may not permit a supervisee to assign services to, or to supervise another service provider, unless the supervisee is in the process of satisfying the requirements to become a member of the College.